Health alert issued in England ahead of weekend heatwave

 Temperatures are expected to reach highs of 31C on Sunday and Monday.

-The Level 2 heat-health alert is expected to be in place between Saturday and Tuesday, The Met Office said.
+The Level 2 heat-health alert is expected to be in place between Saturday and Tuesday, the Met Office said.

 Dr Owen Landeg of PHE urged people to look out for those vulnerable to warmer weather, including older people, young children and those with underlying health conditions.

-Dr Landeg, PHE’s scientific and technical lead said: “Much of the advice on beating the heat is common sense and for many people spells of warmer weather are something they very much enjoy.
+Dr Landeg, PHE’s scientific and technical lead, said: “Much of the advice on beating the heat is common sense and for many people spells of warmer weather are something they very much enjoy.
 However, for some people, such as older people, those with underlying health conditions and young children, the summer heat can bring real health risks.
 That’s why we’re urging everyone to keep an eye on those you know who may be at risk.

 “If you’re able, ask if your friends, family or neighbours need any support.
 Also take water with you when travelling and keep up to date with weather forecasts.